Trauma and Intuitive Eating: A Guide to Healing Your Relationship with Food

-Hi, I’m Stevie and I’m a Somatic Experiencing Practitioner as well as a certified Intuitive Eating counselor.
+Hi, I’m Stevie and I’m a Somatic Experiencing Practitioner as well as a certified Intuitive Eating counselor in Kansas City.
 One of my niches as a therapist is helping people address trauma in their bodies and the many ways that can manifest, one of them being in their relationships with food.
 What I hope to provide today is a more nuanced understanding of how trauma impacts the ability to nourish oneself, and the path to healing that relationship with food through Intuitive Eating.
 (This is not a substitute for medical care, of course.)

 What Is Intuitive Eating and How Does It Work?

-A Trauma-Informed Definition of Intuitive Eating
+A Trauma-Informed Approach to Intuitive Eating

 Intuitive Eating is a self-nourishment framework created by Evelyn Tribole and Elyse Resch which has ten principles geared towards helping each person liberate themselves from diet culture, find full food freedom without the guilt and mind chatter, and nourish themselves.
 Intuitive Eating heavily emphasizes the need to make decisions for our bodies based off of internal cues as opposed to external cues.
 It is not a “just eating whatever you want” or a “hunger and fullness diet,” but rather a nuanced approach that takes into account many different factors, and ultimately can help with trauma healing.

-The Key Principles of Intuitive Eating
+The 10 Principles of Intuitive Eating

 For a full list of the key principles of Intuitive Eating, click here.